 9. Bigmouth Strikes Again (1986, The Queen is Dead)

-Hell hath no fury like that of a prissy sissy, and on this rolling rocker Morrissey thumbs his nose at his critics while the band rollicks through a pretty kick-ass tune, Johny Marr’s brilliant wall of guitars, so gleefully recorded over god-knows-how-many overdubs, sounds majestic here, plus Andy Rourke’s pulsing bass lines and Mike Joyce’s steady drumming resonate with amazing pace and feeling, and meanwhile Morrissey sneeringly mocks everyone who mocks him, wiggling his bum triumphantly as he figuratively compares himself to Joan of Arc being burned at the stake for the way he’s lambasted in the press, and it works because the song fucking rocks by a pretty damn good Rock & Roll band.
-It’s silly, yes, but silly is Morrissey’s strong suit and why he so endeared himself to his fans.
-We all wish we could articulate such an annoyingly funny fuck you at our own critics backed by such cool music.
+Hell hath no fury like that of a prissy sissy, and on this rolling rocker Mozz thumbs his nose at his critics while the band rollicks through a pretty kick-ass tune, especially Johnny Marr’s brilliant wall of guitars, so gleefully recorded over god-knows-how-many overdubs, and sounds wildly majestic and overwhelmingly alluring here, moreover Andy Rourke’s pulsing bass lines and Mike Joyce’s steady drumming resonate with frenetic pace and feeling, and meanwhile Mozz sneeringly mocks everyone who mocks him, wiggling his bum triumphantly as he figuratively compares himself to Joan of Arc being burned at the stake for the way he’s lambasted in the press; it all works because the song fucking rocks by a pretty damn good Rock & Roll band.
+It’s silly, yes, but silly is Morrissey’s strong suit and why he so endeared himself to his fans as the sad, brilliant, witty clown, the mopey, sneering smart-aleck with the heart of gold.
+We all wish we could articulate such an annoyingly funny “fuck you” at our own critics backed by such cool music.
 Yeah.
 The Queen is Dead is an album of a great band maturing into the best one of its era, hands down.
 Most of my Army friends fell for The Smiths because of this song or Boy with the Thorn in His Side, or simply because I played the fuck out of this album the fall of 1986.

 8. How Soon is Now?
 (1984, Hatful of Hollow)